Jhuertas15/Github-mimic-robot/README.md

 Steering Motor: This motor controls the robot's turning.
 By adjusting its position, the robot can change direction, allowing it to move left or right.
 The combination of propulsion and steering motors gives the robot the ability to perform complex and precise maneuvers.

 Programming and Functionality
 The LEGO Spike Prime robot's programming is designed to integrate readings from the distance and color sensors, enabling it to make autonomous decisions about its movement.
-Here is how a program for this robot might be structured.
+Here is how a program for this robot is structured.

 1. Initialization
 At the start of the program, the robot performs an initial calibration of its sensors to ensure accurate readings.
 This includes setting the initial position of the motors and configuring the parameters of the distance and color sensors.